 Family Assessment of Child Skills The Family Report helps us get to know your child and family.
-Section 1 focuses on your child and their strengths, any concerns about behavior or development, who you consider part of your family, services you receive, and providers family service plan) or IEP or specialists you see.
-Section 2 asks The FACS has easy-to-answer about daily routines and activities like meals, chores, entertainment, sleeping, dressing, playing, communicating, making changes, and participating in the community.
+Section The Family Assessment of Child Skills (FACS) lets you share details 1 focuses on your child and their strengths, any concerns about determine what learning goals are behavior or development, who you consider part of your family, services you receive, and providers family service plan) or IEP or specialists you see.
+Section 2 asks (individualized education program).
+The FACS has easy-to-answer about daily routines and activities like meals, chores, entertainment, questions about your child's skills sleeping, dressing, playing, across eight areas of development. communicating, making changes, and participating in the community.